drocheam/optrace/docs/source/details/hurb.rst

 ..
-NOTE: this page is referenced by a paper.
-Don't change its path or at least redirect it correctly
+NOTE: A paper references this page.
+Don't change this file's path or at least redirect it correctly.

 .. _hurb_details: